-The System's five year capital improvement plan, for 2018-2023, anticipates annual capital projects to be financed with additional bond issues totaling approximately \$70,530,000.
+The System's five year capital improvement plan, for 2019-2024, anticipates annual capital projects to be financed with additional bond issues totaling approximately \$83,995,000 (including the bonds being issued in 2019).

 SELECTED CONTRACT PROVISIONS

 The following is a summary of certain selected provisions contained in the contract (the "Contract") between the Authority and the Cities of Cedar Hill, Desoto, Glenn Heights, Lancaster, Ovilla and Red Oak (collectively, the "Initial Contracting Parties") with respect to the System.
 References in this section to "Project" refer to the "System."